 The first North American mosque was built in Cedar Rapids in 1934.
-It was a white clapboard building which looked like a country church - except hold will grow in the aftermath of for a crescent where a cross might have been.
+It was a white clapboard building which looked like a country church - except for a crescent where a cross might have been.

-Most Moslems settled in larger cities, chiefly Detroit and Dearborn, Mich.; Toledo, Ohio; Philadelphia; Baltimore; New York; and Los Angeles.
+Most Moslems settled in larger cities, chiefly Detroit and Dearborn, Mich.; Toledo, Ohio; Philadelphia, Baltimore, New York and Los Angeles.